Or ‘My Button Keeps Popping off My Pants and other Food Stories’

 dayyear trying to pretend my trousers still fit around my waist.

 In talking about what you should not eat – ie dieting – has your body shape ever been compared to a piece of food?
 For example ‘apple’, ‘pear’, or if you’re VERY unusual, ‘inverted carrot’.
-(I made the last one up – it applies to the male physique).
-Terribly bad luck if you’re over in the cake category, like nobody loves to have a ‘muffin-top’ do they?
-But at least muffins are kinda cute and tasty!
-OOH, imagine being shaped like a koeksuster (if you are not south african, they look like this:)
+I made the last one up – it applies to the skinny male physique, however, men can equally be classified as turnips.

 In the past have been poked a few times, ‘you’re so thin!’
-I found that slightly disconcerting, I couldn’t help it and I certainly would not be poking anybody back saying ‘well, you’re sooo fat!’
-Nowadays I think my shape could probably be called ‘broad bean’, no, not just one bean on it’s own, but a little line of them in the pod.
+I found that slightly disconcerting, I couldn’t help it that I wasn’t keeping any weight and I certainly would not be poking anybody back saying ‘you’re sooo fat!’
+Nowadays I think my shape could probably be called ‘broad bean’, not just one bean on it’s own, but a little line of them in the pod.
 From the front I’m more or less straight (as I said I used to be) but from a different angle I’m full of irregular bumps.

-I wouldn’t mind if the bumps that are meant to be bigger are actually bigger than those that are meant to be smaller but sadly my breasts are slowly being out-bumped by my tummy.
-I am fully blaming my tiny bosom size.
+I wouldn’t mind if the bumps that are meant to be bigger are actually bigger than those that are meant to be smaller but sadly my breasts are slowly being out-bumped by my tummy that has been stretched by multiple pregnancies and lack of exercise.
+But I am fully blaming my tiny bosom size.
 In fact the word bosom could hardly ever refer to me.
 As my youngest daughter asked me once, ‘Mummy why have you got no line running down your chest like Mabel* does?’

 But the truth is, although I’m approaching middle age and am spreading a bit around the middle, I am just plain lucky with my shape – it’s all in my jeans apparently (?).
 They say you grow to become the shape you inherit and it’s very little to do with your diet or exercise regime.
 (Unless you are eating platefuls designed for more than one person at a time while lying on the couch – honestly you need to be a little sensible and self-examining and hence I will be upping my fitness programme and not taking that extra biscuit anymore).

-So I think it’s time for a health change in our culture, we need to be healthy in our exercise and eating HABITS.
-How about we obsessed less about what we eat, spend less time eating for a start and spend more time acting on what other people need to eat?
+I think it’s time for a health change in our culture, we need to be healthy in our exercise and eating HABITS.
+How about we obsessed less about what we eat, spend less time eating for a start and spend more time acting on helping others who need to eat?

 *Not her real name